 Robin's thoughts on Iraq:

-The right-wing neocons have taken control and have become delusional with power.
-I have nothing against George Bush; he seems
+a joke.
+The right-wing neocons took control and became delusional with power.
+I have nothing against George Bush; he

-like a down-to-earth good man who means well, but he is also a born-again Christian who truly thinks and believes that he
+seems like a down-to-earth good man who meant well, but he is also a born-again Christian who truly thinks and believes that

-is on a mission for Jesus - same as Osama with Allah.
+he was on a mission for Jesus - same as Osama with Allah.
 Isn't it amazing all this hate in the name of God.
-The war is still
+It was not

 Robin's thoughts on

-religion.
+organized religion.
 The earth is my church even though mankind is destoying it.
-When I look at beautiful sunsets, the trees, the
+When I look at beautiful sunsets, the

-birds, the clouds, and everything else that is alive and natural, I say to myself, "If this is not all part of God, then there
+trees, the birds, the clouds, and everything else that is alive and natural, I say to myself, "If this is not all part of

 Robin's thoughts on